The Ultimate 3-Week Bali and Lombok Itinerary for Families with Kids

 💡 Crew Tip: Want to explore the island by bike?
 Make sure to request a bicycle with a child seat in advance — they’re limited and can be hard to find during busy seasons.

-5.1 Quick Facts: North & East Lombok
+Quick Facts: North & East Lombok with Kids

 - ✅ Best for: Waterfalls, mountain views, island hopping